pugetsoundandvision/videotools/README.md

 `brew cask install textmate`

-**VideoAIP**: For a given video file, creates an archival package that adheres to the bagit standard with an mp4 access file, technical metadata and checksums.
+**VideoAIP**: For a given video file(s), creates an archival package that adheres to the bagit standard with an mp4 access file, technical metadata and checksums.
 Once installed, for instructions just type `videoaip` to see usage information.

 This script includes an option to sync package/access copies to a remote or local location for easy backup.

-Usage: `videoaip [inputfile]`, help: `videoaip -h`, crop mode: `videoaip -c`,set up configuration for options `videoaip -e`
+Usage: `videoaip [option] [inputfile1] [inputfile2] ... `, help: `videoaip -h`, crop mode: `videoaip -c`,set up configuration for options `videoaip -e`

 **VideoAIP Configuration:**